Marijuana Bloom Shocker: There Are Four Marijuana Flowering Phases…Not Just One!

 In early flowering phase and in the flowering phases after it, providing your marijuana plants “extra” phosphorus, potassium and carbohydrates, sets you up for a heavier, more potent harvest.

 This marijuana flowering phase is very important…it’s when your marijuana lays on the most THC, other cannabinoids and terpenes, size, and weight.

 Problems with temperatures, humidity, pests, diseases, conditions, pH, or hydroponics nutrients during peak marijuana flowering phase sharply reduce your final output.

-You also benefit from using carbohydrates products, as well as resin gland boosters such as Bud Factor X.
+You also benefit from using carbohydrates products along with resin gland boosters such as Bud Factor X.

 Every cannabis strain is different (sometimes every cannabis plant is different even if from the same mother or seeds), but adding the right amounts and ratios of phosphorus and potassium during peak bloom is guaranteed to increase bud size, THC, and value.